apache/systemds/scripts/tutorials/federated/README.md

 ## Step 6: run algorithms

-This tutorial is using different scripts depending on what is outcommented in the run.sh.
+This tutorial is using different scripts depending on what is out commented in the run.sh.

 Please go into this file and enable which specific script you want to run.